Chreggii/syntax-highlighter/Docs/API Specs/Public API.md

 #### Parameters

-Parameters are the same as the get request.
+Parameters are the same as the `GET` request.

 #### Responses